 For this salad I selected the small roma, grape and cherry tomatoes in red, gold, and green colours.
 I personally love the yellow pear tomatoes, but they are hard to find.
 I also do like putting in some of the kumato tomatoes as the green offsets the lively colours.
 The vine ripened truss tomatoes should be small to medium in size just to change up the proportions.

-Why I Love Cherry Tomato Salad with Peach Chutney Dressing
+Why I Love Vegan Cherry Tomato Salad with Peach Chutney Dressing

-I love a good chutney.
+I love a good sweet chutney.
 The combination of the fruit and the many spices make this such a wonderful pot of gold.
-And by making the consistency less thick, it makes for such a delicious dressing over the tomatoes.
+And by getting the consistency right, it makes for such a delicious thick salad dressing over the tomatoes.

-How to Make Cherry Tomato Salad with Peach Chutney Dressing?
+How to Make Vegan Cherry Tomato Salad with Peach Chutney Dressing?

 Preparing the Cherry Tomatoes